Vision-For-Laserlab/HIJ-Vision-Example-Project/README.md

 I recomend this roadmap | setting:

-Clone the project recusive with depth 1
+Clone the project recursive with depth 1

 `git clone --recursive --depth 1`